 The right chart is almost always determined by what kind of statement you are making, not by personal taste.
 Here is the mapping that covers the large majority of LinkedIn posts.

 - A comparison across categories (regions, plans, channels): use a bar chart.
-It is the most-read chart in business for a reason, the eye measures length instantly.
+The eye measures length instantly.
 Sort the bars so the winner is obvious.

 - A drop-off through stages (visit, signup, activate, pay): use a funnel chart.
-Funnels are catnip on LinkedIn because everyone in your audience has a funnel and immediately compares it to their own.
+Funnels are catnip on LinkedIn because everyone in your audience has one and immediately compares it to their own.

 - A single hero number (ARR crossed a milestone, NPS hit a new high): use an animated counter or a KPI scorecard.
-When the story is one big figure, do not bury it in a chart.
-Let the number count up and own the frame.
+When the story is one big figure, let the number own the frame.

-- A sequence of milestones (a roadmap, a founding story, a year in review): use a timeline.
-It turns "here is what we did" into something that reads in order.
+- A sequence of milestones (a roadmap, a founding story, a year in review): use a timeline or a roadmap so it reads in order.

 The discipline here is subtraction.
 Pick the chart that says your one thing most directly, then resist the urge to add a second metric "while you are at it."